iamhectorsosa/search-params/packages/react/readme.md

 # Search Params

-Read and update [URLSearchParams](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams) with full type-safety.
+Read and write [URLSearchParams](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams) with full type-safety using `@search-params/react` using any React Framework and any schema validation library.

 ## Documentation

-Please visit our [Documentation](https://search-params-docs.vercel.app) for more detailed information.
+For usage development reference the project's [readme.md](../../readme.md) for more detailed information.

+## Introduction

+This project is heavily inspired by TanStack's Router [Search Params](https://tanstack.com/router/v1/docs/guide/search-params) with the exception that (a) it isn't limited to a specific React framework and (b) it reads and writes Search Params using the same hook.

+### Why Search Params?

+The URL Search Params is perfectly able to act as a form of global state.
+If you would like to know more about this, give TanStack's Router [Search Params, the "OG" State Manager](https://tanstack.com/router/v1/docs/guide/search-params#search-params-the-og-state-manager) a read.

-## Setup
+## Getting Started

 ### 1. Set up the provider

-First import `SearchParamsProvider` and pass in the query string and router methods from your framework of choice.
+Use `SearchParamsProvider` and pass in (a) the query string and (b) router methods from your framework of choice.
+This provider allows `@search-params/react` to read and write Search Params with your React framework of choice.
+No framework-specific adapters needed.
 The example below is using Next.

 ```tsx
 "use client";

 import * as React from "react";
 import { useRouter, useSearchParams } from "next/navigation";
 import { SearchParamsProvider } from "@search-params/react";